Manoir de Ban: Outbuildings

 The property includes a farm which pre-dates the manor.
 It was altered several times, and under the Chaplin family served as staff accommodation, stables, a barn and a store.

 Another building, a garage dating from 1900 and renovated around 1980, had space for three vehicles plus staff accommodation on the upper floor.
 The Chaplin family employed up to thirteen staff: a secretary, nursery nurses, governesses, cooks, gardeners and chauffeurs.

 Grounds

-The Champ de Ban estate is one of the largest and most attractive parks in the canton of Vaud.
-It covers almost 14 hectares, sloping gently down to the banks of the Veveyse and the Nant stream.
+The Champ de Ban estate is one of the largest parks in the canton of Vaud.
+It covers almost fourteen hectares, sloping gently down to the banks of the Veveyse and the Nant stream.
 Charles Emile Henri de Scherer employed Edmond Davall, a forestry engineer, to carry out initial landscaping in the park in 1840–50.
 He appears to have introduced numerous exotic trees with a view to them becoming acclimatised.